meteor/meteor/tools/cordova/README.md

 * `async project.run(platform, isDevice, options = [], extraPaths)`

-Similar to `cordova run <target>`.
+Similar to `cordova run <target>`, except that it doesn't include prepare, so you'll have to make sure `project.prepareForPlatform()` is called before.
 Uses platform-specific mechanisms to run the built app on a device or emulator/simulator.
-Includes everything done in the prepare and build stages.
 It is used for `meteor run/test-packages`.

 ### Managing platforms